 Now that you know a little more about what goes into choosing the best gold spray paint, you’re ready to start shopping.
 Below is a list of some of the best gold spray paints for you to compare.
 Some of these paints are better for a specific purpose, so it’s important to think about your intended use before deciding on one over the rest.

-Giving your projects the golden touch is a one-step process with Rust-Oleum’s Pure Gold 245221 Universal All Surface Spray Paint.
+Giving your projects the golden touch is a one-step process with Rust-Oleum’s 342918 Universal All Surface Spray Paint.
 This high-quality paint-and-primer spray uses an oil-based formula that promotes adhesion to a variety of materials, including metal, plastic, vinyl, fiberglass, wood, wicker, and concrete.

 Not only does the Rust-Oleum Pure Gold adhere to lots of materials, but it also helps prevent rust on metal surfaces.
 It’s corrosion-, fade-, and chip-resistant, so it will create a long-lasting finish on both indoor and outdoor projects.
 One 11-ounce can provides up to 15 square feet of coverage, and it dries to the touch in under 30 minutes.
 It also has a comfortable trigger nozzle for easy application.

-Obtaining a high-end finish on a low-end budget gets a little easier with Rust-Oleum’s American Accents Spray Paint.
-This 11-ounce spray can features a paint-and-primer combination that can cover up to 12 square feet.
-It dries to the touch in 20 minutes, allowing fast follow-up coats.
+Obtaining a high-end finish on a low-end budget gets a little easier with Rust-Oleum’s Specialty Metallic Spray.
+This six pack of 11-ounce spray cans features a classic metallic gold paint that can cover up to 12 square feet.
+It dries to the touch in 15 minutes, allowing fast follow-up coats.

-This paint-and-primer formula is suitable for both indoor and outdoor applications.
-It adheres to wood, plastic, metal, wicker, plaster, unglazed ceramic, and more.
+This paint formula is suitable for indoor applications.
+It adheres to wood, metal, plaster, and more.
 The can’s tip is contoured to your finger to create a pleasant surface for your fingertip.
 You also can hold the can at any angle, allowing you to spray awkward objects like furniture without splatter.

 The Ceramic Universal Gold Engine Paint features Dupli-Color’s EZ touch tip, allowing you to apply several coats without finger discomfort.
 Each coat dries to the touch in 30 minutes, and you can handle your parts after an hour.